matthewhague/sat-css-tool/README.md

 ## External Requirements

-In the same directory as main.py, ensure that running
+In the same directory as satcss/main.py, ensure that running

     ./z3

 runs the Z3 SMT solver.
-For example, this can be a simlink to the Z3 installed on your machine.
+For example, this can be a symlink to the Z3 installed on your machine.

-The tool uses Z3 v4.5.
-There have recently been changes to the Z3 API for weighted Max-SAT.
-Hence, the most up-to-date version as of 22/08/2017 is required.
+The tool was last tested with Z3 v4.12.2.0.

-## Running
+## Running with Poetry

-    python main.py --help

-where "python" is your python 2.7 command.
+To setup and run the project with Poetry, from the root directory run

+    poetry install

+Then

+    poetry run satcss --help

 To try a benchmark:

-    python main.py benchmarks/dblp-2015-07-09-stripmq.css
+    poetry run satcss benchmarks/dblp-2015-07-09-stripmq.css

 To output the file:

-    python main.py -o --file=blah.min.css benchmarks/dblp-2015-07-09-stripmq.css
+    poetry run satcss -o --file=blah.min.css benchmarks/dblp-2015-07-09-stripmq.css

+## Running without Poetry

+Two scripts `main.py` and `test.py` are provided in the root directory for running without Poetry.
+First install the requirements manually.
+You can use `requirements.txt`.

+    pip install -r requirements.txt

+Then run

+    python main.py --help

+where "python" is your python 3.7 or above command.